Rules: automate categorization, tagging, and annotations

 add_comment actions do not fire during retroactive apply.
 Comments are designed to narrate a specific sync event and are only written during live syncs.

-If a transaction has been manually categorized (its category_override flag is true), a rule’s set_category action is skipped for that transaction.
+If a transaction has been manually categorized (its category_override is 'user'), a rule’s set_category action is skipped for that transaction.
 The rule still runs — add_tag and add_comment actions fire normally — but the category is not changed.
 This means you can safely apply rules in bulk without worrying about undoing deliberate manual work.